Tulpar-Yazilim/tp-react-native-bluetooth-printer/README.md

         * y
             the text print start position-y
         * fonttype
-            the font type of the text, constanst of BluetoothTscPrinter.FONTTYPE,refereces as table:
+            the font type of the text, constanst of FONTTYPE,refereces as table:
                 | CONSTANTS | VALUE   |
                 |---|---|
                 |FONT_1| "1"|